quicwg/base-drafts/draft-ietf-quic-http.md

 connection form a dependency tree.

-When a client request is first sent, its parent and weight are determined by the INITIAL_PRIORITY frame (see {{frame-initial-priority}}) which begins the stream, if present.
+When a client request is first sent, its parent and weight are determined by the PRIORITY frame (see {{frame-priority}}) which begins the stream, if present.
 Otherwise, the element is dependent on the root of the priority tree.
 Placeholders are also dependent on the root of the priority tree when first allocated.
 Pushed streams are initially dependent on the client request on which the PUSH_PROMISE frame was sent.
-In all cases, elements are assigned an initial weight of 16 unless an INITIAL_PRIORITY frame is present.
+In all cases, elements are assigned an initial weight of 16 unless an PRIORITY frame begins the stream.

-The structure of the dependency tree changes as PRIORITY frames modify the dependency links between requests.
-The PRIORITY frame {{frame-priority}}
+The structure of the dependency tree changes as PRIORITY frames on the control stream modify the dependency links between requests.
+The PRIORITY frame
-identifies a prioritized element.
+{{frame-priority}} identifies a prioritized element.
 The elements which can be prioritized are:

 - Requests, identified by the ID of the request stream
 - Pushes, identified by the Push ID of the promised resource